yeungs/vs-2008/README.md

 Description
 ===========

 Installs and configures Visual Studio 2008 + SP1.
+This includes all features of Visual Studio 2008 including the 64-bit C++ compiler.
+By default the 64-bit C++ compiler is not enabled for installation.
+I also added a registry to disable the Windows compatibility popup for SQL 2005 since it is not supported on Windows 8.1 2012 R2.

+TODO.
+I need to add more documentation and comments.
+Please stay tuned or ask me questions.

 Requirements
 ============